OWASP/www-project-developer-guide/draft/10-culture-process/04-asvs.md

 Application developer teams and application owners can then gain familiarity with the appropriate security requirements and incorporate them into the process and culture of the organization.
+To help navigate the ASVS, the OWASP Cheat Sheets have been indexed specifically for [each section of the ASVS][cheatsheet-asvs] which can be used to explain and expand on each requirements category.

 ----